Indian democracy is a 'global public good'; its 'collapse' will have an impact on world says Rahul Gandhi | Politics

 Asserting that Indian democracy is a ''global public good'', Congress leader Rahul Gandhi has said that its ''collapse'' will have an impact on the world and is not in America's national interest.

-At the same time, Gandhi, who is currently on a six-day tour of the United States, said in multiple settings that the issue of democracy is an internal matter of the country, and he is committed to fighting against it.
+At the same time, Gandhi, who is currently on a six-day tour of the United States, said in multiple settings that the issue of democracy is an internal matter of the country.

 "It's our job, it's our business, and it's our work to fight the battle for democracy in India.
 "And it's something that we understand, we accept, and we do," he told reporters at a news conference here at the National Press Club on Thursday.